kanagalasrilakshmi/Assignment4PDP/res/DESIGN-README.txt

 # FEATURE 2:
 # New User Interface
-# The 'X" button at the top left has to be used to close any panel.
+# The 'X' button at the top left has to be used to close any panel.
 # All the input fields are validated sequentially and invalid input prompts are displayed whenever necessary while trying to update or persist something.

 # VALIDATIONS:
 # All the portfolios in the given valid user path(set by the user) or in the default path saved in .json format (since all our portfolios saved in .json format) are listed down.
 # User is given the choice to enter the name of the files from the listed files only.
 # From start to finish if stocks are scheduled to be bought on Saturday or Sunday it will be done on Monday ie the next valid date
-#
 # Set root directory: uses valid route from user | checks if the invalid directory and suggest default route and creates one, or lets user try again
 # Valid USER PATH is one with no spaces, no null, and no invalid characters or digits as input and should not exceed 25 lengths.
 If an invalid directory route is given the user is asked to try again or to continue with the default route "/Users/Desktop/PortfolioBucket" which is created if not already existing.
 # Checks if tickr is valid and prompts the user to input again if not.